-Human Resource Management Concentration
+Management - Human Resource Management Concentration

 Students choosing to major in Management and Administration may elect to also pursue a concentration in the area of Human Resource Management.
-The student must apply 12 hours of the specified electives within the Management and Administration curriculum toward the courses listed below.
+They must take MADM301, MADM320, and 12 hours of the specified required or elective Human Resource Management courses within the Management and Administration curriculum.
 Students must also earn a minimum grade of C or better for the 12 hours comprising the concentration.
-Students who meet the concentration requirements will receive a certificate of completion and a letter from their Department Chair listing the specific courses taken within the concentration.
+Upon request, students who meet the concentration requirements will receive a certificate of completion and a letter from their Department Chair listing the specific courses taken within the concentration.